-Permafrost is soil that, as the name suggests, should remain permanently frozen.
-However, due to climate change, this soil is starting to thaw.
-This causes greenhouse gases such as CO2 and methane to be released into the atmosphere, which in turn accelerates global warming.
+Permafrost is soil that should remain permanently frozen.
+However, due to climate change, this soil is thawing.
+This causes greenhouse gases such as CO2 and methane to be released into the atmosphere, accelerating global warming.

 [steam from the hot tea merges into the cold air]